Skip to main content

 What is the Best AC Temperature for Sleeping?

 Although 78⁰ F is a good temperature for energy savings and comfort when you are home and awake, it is not ideal for slumber.
-In fact, bedroom temperatures that are too hot or too cold can result in a restless night.
-A general recommendation is that the optimal temperature for sleeping is between 60⁰ and 67⁰ F, regardless of the season outside.3
+In fact, bedroom temperatures that are too hot or too cold can make it hard to fall asleep which could result in a restless night and low-quality sleep.
+A general recommendation is that the best temperature for sleep is between 60⁰ and 67⁰ F, regardless of the season outside.3

 • To help ensure a better night’s rest, consider re-setting your thermostat before you go to bed, leaving enough time for the temperature in your bedroom to adjust.